mchmarny/buttons/README.md

 gcloud builds submit --tag gcr.io/YOUR_PROJECT_ID/buttons:0.1.1
 ```

 > For more information on how to build images using Cloud Build see [here](https://cloud.google.com/run/docs/quickstarts/build-and-deploy).
-If however you want to skip building your image, you can use the already pre-build public image (`gcr.io/knative-samples/buttons:0.1.1`).
+You can skip the build step and use the already pre-built public image located at `gcr.io/knative-samples/buttons:0.1.1`

-Before we deploy the Cloud Run service we have to create a `secret` which we will use to ensure that only data from your buttons will be accepted.
-To do that, replace the `your-long-and-super-secret-string` string below with something more secure and define an environment variable that will hold your secret using this command:
+Before we deploy the Cloud Run service we have to create a `secret` which will be used to ensure that only data from your button will be accepted.
+To do that, replace the `your-long-and-super-secret-string` string below with something more secure and define it as an environment variable using this command:

 ```shell
 export SECRET="your-long-and-super-secret-string"